“In every interaction you have with a person, you have the opportunity and power to uphold or diminish their dignity.”

 Prof Joan Ostaszkiewicz, National Ageing Research Institute (NARI).

-What is Continence SMART Care?
+What is Model of Continence Care?
 View this video to find out more

-Keep up to date with Continence SMART Care
+Keep up to date with Model of Continence Care

-Continence SMART Care (CSC) is a best practice model of continence care which ensures older people receive evidence-based, person centred, clinically informed continence care that is responsive to their individual needs, safe, protective of their dignity and that optimises their functional ability.
+Model of Continence Care (MCC) is a best practice model of continence care which ensures older people receive evidence-based, person centred, clinically informed continence care that is responsive to their individual needs, safe, protective of their dignity and that optimises their functional ability.

 The aged care workforce is largely untrained in safe and effective continence care and incontinence management.
 Current education programs do not adequately provide aged care staff with the necessary knowledge and skills for good continence care.
 Evidence supports increased physical activity in combination with being regularly reminded to go to the toilet and, having timely assistance to do so, can reduce leakage and prevent ‘accidents’, however, this is not always reflected in the aged care setting.